theextensional/knowledge/db/Проблемы Ауровиля What is bad about life at Auroville.md

 U better search the Internet and Ask the Locals for info

 EDIT 1
 This Answer has regular views but no upvotes, i dont know why.
 If you think it as an isolated opinion, please check the facebook pages such as Buzzfeed India, ScoopWhoop and some other popular pages.
 These pages does Regular Paid advertising drives.
 I have uploaded the screenshot of one of those drives, look at the comment section !!
-All I want to say is that “Don’t Relocate, just pay a visit.
-Understant the place, then Decide ”
+All I want to say is that "Don’t Relocate, just pay a visit.
+Understant the place, then Decide "
 ![screenshot some comments](https://qph.fs.quoracdn.net/main-qimg-bfe15f4fc42e7996aac5e2678ac7f874)

 ## Ссылки